ckaestne/seaibib/README.md

 > IBM-internal interview study of how data scientists and software engineers think of AutoML and similar tools.
 Anticipating that AutoML is here to stay and that it will lead to augmentation rather than replacement of data scientists and will provide teaching opportunities.

+Lvov, Ilia. "[Project Management in Social Data Science: integrating lessons from research practice and software engineering](http://hdl.handle.net/10023/18936)."
+PhD diss., University of St Andrews, 2019.

+> In-depth case studies of interdisciplinary data science projects (from a social science angle), discussing many observed challenges related to collaboration,  process, and various tradeoffs.
+Lots of interesting observations.
+Afterward, an SE-inspired process model is suggested (and evaluated!) with checklists for all stages to foster planning and measuring progress.
+It seems that these checklists are useful to bring different stakeholders together and give them a joint planning document (boundary object).

 ## Misc